ghostbar/dotfiles/README.md

     % zsh install.zsh --bash
     % zsh install.zsh --vim

+## Known issues

+### While upgrading/with newer powerline

+With the lastest `powerline`'s and the previous version of this repo (until ghostbar/dotfiles@e36c4c6c6905a57349022b1aff4e2e45709c4b4b) you may have encounter some issues specially with the configurations.
+I changed them so you should update to the latest available version here on GitHub to fix that issue.

 ## License and Copyright
 Written from 2009 to 2014 by Jose Luis Rivas `<me@ghostbar.co>`